 - 1. When power is first applied, verify that the Power LED is on. - 2.
-Verify that the numbered Ethernet LEDs come on momentarily. - 3.
 After approximately 30 seconds, verify that: - a.
 The LAN LEDs are lit for any local ports that are connected. - b.
-The Internet Link port LED is lit.
+The Downstream 1 LED is lit.

-If any of these conditions does not occur, see the table below:
+If any of these conditions does not occur, see the following table.

 Problem Action Power LED is off.
 If the Power and other LEDs are off when your gateway is turned on: Make sure that the power cord is properly connected to your gateway and that the power supply adapter is properly connected to a functioning power outlet.
 Check that you are using the 12VDC power adapter supplied by NETGEAR for this product.
 If the error persists, you have a hardware problem and should contact technical support.
-All LEDs stay on when the gateway is turned on.
-Clear the gateway's configuration to factory defaults.
-This will set the gateway's IP address to 192.168.0.1.
-This procedure is explained in "Restoring Factory Default Configuration Settings" on page 4-4.
-If the error persists, you might have a hardware problem and should contact technical support.
 LAN LEDs are off, but ports are connected.
 Check the following: Make sure that the Ethernet cable connections are secure at the gateway and at the hub or PC.
 Make sure that power is turned on to the connected computer.
 Be sure you are using the correct cable: When connecting the gateway use the cable that was supplied.